 Under law, discrimination occurs when a person, or group of people, is treated less favourably than another person or group because of one or more characteristics, or where there is an unreasonable rule or requirement that disadvantages a particular group.

-Some areas of the University have separate policies in place that require you to follow a different process when making a complaint.
+If your concern relates to one of the following areas, there are specific policies in place that may require you to follow a different process.

 If you are concerned about an academic decision that affects your assessment or progression through your course, such as a decision on a grade, a special consideration request, or exclusion, you may need to follow the process for academic appeal.

-The University of Sydney (Student Appeals against Academic Decisions) Rule 2006 describes how student appeals against academic decisions will be heard.
+The University of Sydney (Student Appeals against Academic Decisions) Rule (pdf, 96KB) describes how student appeals against academic decisions will be heard.

-The Academic Honesty in Coursework Policy 2015 sets out the policy on handling allegations of academic dishonesty and plagiarism at the University.
+The Academic Honesty in Coursework Policy (170KB) sets out the policy on handling allegations of academic dishonesty and plagiarism at the University.

-The University of Sydney Intellectual Property Policy 2016 sets out the policy on ownership and management of intellectual property at the University.
+The University of Sydney Intellectual Property Policy (pdf, 155KB) sets out the policy on ownership and management of intellectual property at the University.